-For an individual session, Kim will review background documents and make notes prior to your 30-minute coaching session.
-That session will take place either by Skype videoconferencing or phone.
-Once finished, Kim will e-mail you her notes and any other suggested materials or resources for your reference.
+For an individual session, I will review background documents and make notes prior to your 30-minute coaching session.
+That session will take place either by Zoom or phone.
+Once finished, I’ll email any notes and any other suggested materials or resources for your reference.

-This is really down to the quality of background information that you provide, which Kim will supplement with some additional web research.
-If there is key information that she needs clarified before your session, she will definitely drop you a line to ask.
-She can also clarify more minor points in your session.
+This is really down to the quality of background information that you provide, which I’ll usually supplement with some additional web research.
+If there is key information that I need clarified before your session, I’ll definitely drop you a line to ask.
+I can also clarify more minor points in your session.

-As long as the background information you provide is accurate and reasonably complete, and you know what you want to accomplish, it should be straightforward for her to grasp.
+As long as the background information you provide is accurate and reasonably complete, and you know what you want to accomplish, it should be straightforward for me to grasp.

 You could purchase a single session to give it a try.
 If you decide to upgrade to a support pack, the individual session will be treated as your first support pack session and the fee will be applied to the cost of the support pack, so you will just pay the difference.

 No. Although session scheduling is flexible, packages are based on an average of one formal, scheduled session per week.
 This comprises review of documents, preparation, and the session itself.
-Coaching clients are also welcome to contact Kim for quick, ad hoc advice, based on availability.
+Coaching support pack clients are also welcome to contact me anytime for quick, ad hoc advice, based on availability.

 Coaching is not a substitution for consulting.
 The coaching service revolves around a) providing input or feedback on work you’ve done; and, b) doing short, on-the-spot brainstorming during formal sessions.
-If you need more intensive advice or assistance, you may want to consider sponsorship consulting, a strategy session, or a jump start.
+If you need more intensive advice or assistance, you may want to consider sponsorship consulting, or a strategy session.

 If you would rather not meet via videoconference, that’s not a problem.
-Kim will simply phone you for your coaching session at the agreed time.
+I’ll simply phone you for your coaching session at the agreed time.

 Once you’ve purchased your session(s) or package, you will be provided with the coaching guidelines and some instructions for booking.
-You can book in your coaching sessions up to a month in advance, but Kim needs at least four days to review your materials before your coaching session.
+You can book in your coaching sessions up to a month in advance, but I need at least four days to review your materials before your coaching session.

-Kim will only be taking on a limited number of coaching clients at any one time.
+I only take on a limited number of coaching clients at any one time.
 This will ensure that all coaching clients get timely advice and a good selection of session times.

-Kim is based in Australia, and Australia is a long way from the rest of the world, but all is not lost.
-Kim will work with you to find a mutually acceptable time.
+I’m based in Sydney, and Australia is a long way from the rest of the world, but all is not lost.
+I’m happy to work with you to find a mutually acceptable time.